 Your Survival Guide to Present and Past Tense Verbs

 I’ll never forget the first time I got invited to a group hike with some Portuguese friends.
-They moved in and out between Portuguese and English, and I was trying to participate as best I could.
+They moved in and out between Portuguese and English, and I was trying to keep up.

-I wanted to tell everyone that I had gone on a different hike the week before, but all that came out was an apologetic “Eu vou… à serra… ontem?”
+I wanted to say I had gone on a different hike the week before, but what came out was “Eu vou… à serra… ontem?”
 (I go… to the mountain… yesterday?) 😬

-My friend, trying to be kind, just smiled and said, in English, “nice try.”
+A friend, trying to be kind, just smiled and said in English, “nice try.”

 Sound familiar?
 I imagine this is how speaking Portuguese has gone for a lot of us here.

-I’ve obviously improved since then, and a large part of that is that I have begun leaning on a few rules and patterns to verbs that I think might be helpful for you.
+I’ve improved since then, and a large part of that is leaning on a few rules and patterns that I think might be helpful for you too.

 Here’s what I’ve figured out, from one learner to another.